ManuelPeinado/FadingActionBar/README.md

 Who's using it
 --------------

+* [#ДАНСwithme][10].
+This app attempts to organise information from various social network streams into a single source.

 *Does your app use FadingActionBar?
 If you want to be featured on this list drop me a line.*